Review of Dave’s Dry Dog Food

 Even when you consider the protein-boosting effect of the dried potato and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.

 Dave’s Dog Food is a plant-based kibble using a moderate amount of chicken, pork or lamb meals as its main sources of animal protein, thus earning the brand 4 stars.

+Version E — Even when you consider the protein-boosting effect of the dried potato and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.

+Dave’s Dog Food is a plant-based dry dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.